Alternative Method of Keeping Projects Synced

 The workflow described in step four will ensure that you only ever have one working copy of the project on your computer at once.
 This reduces confusion over which copy is the latest and keeps your working area organised.
 It also ensures that the integrity of your backup folder is not damaged.

-It also has the side-effect of placing your central backup location in the cloud.
-Since a backup folder can have up to twenty-five date stamped copies of a project, this valuable archive will be replicated across each machine attached to your cloud account.
+It also has the side effect of placing your central backup location in the cloud.
+This valuable archive will be replicated across each machine attached to your cloud account.
 Instead of having the "one project" mirrored, you have many.